 On Dec.
-3, 2020, the SEC adopted a new rule under the Investment Company Act of 1940, as amended, ("1940 Act") addressing the valuation practices of registered investment companies and business development companies ("funds").
-Rule 2a-5 ("Rule") represents an effort to modernize and codify a principles-based framework for fair value determination of fund investments.
+3, 2020, the SEC adopted a new rule under the Investment Company Act of 1940, as amended, ("1940 Act") addressing the valuation practices of registered investment companies and business development companies ("funds").1 Rule 2a-5 ("Rule") represents an effort to modernize and codify a principles-based framework for fair value determination of fund investments.
 Most significantly, in a departure from prior SEC guidance and interpretation, and subject to several requirements and the continued oversight of the board, the Rule allows a fund's board to designate the fair value determination of the fund's investments to the fund's investment adviser, or, in the case of an internally managed fund, to an officer of the fund (each, a "valuation designee"), rather than requiring the board to make the final determination itself.2

 The Rule, which was first proposed in April 2020,3 provides considerable benefit to funds that invest from time to time in illiquid securities that do not have readily available market quotations, particularly when such illiquid investments represent a relatively small percentage of a fund's overall portfolio.4 With the assistance of investment advisers, boards of such funds are currently required to engage in a time-consuming and intensive process to make fair value determinations for these hard to value investments on a regular basis.
-Under the Rule, these boards will retain oversight of the valuation process, but can formally designate the fair value determination with respect to such illiquid assets, including the specific process for making fair value determinations, to a valuation designee.
+Under the Rule, these boards will retain oversight of the valuation process, but can formally designate the fair value determinations, to a valuation designee.